 "'Hitchcock wants you in his new picture.
 One of his last.'
 In those days that's all Hitchcock had to say."

 Anthony was chosen to play the part of Norman Bates, the seemingly innocent innkeeper with a terrible secret.
 The world was transfixed by Anthony's performance in Psycho.
-His ability to capture the shy, demented psyche of Norman Bates, twisted by his malevolent "Mother," was no doubt channeled through his experiences with his own mother.
-Anthony went on to star as the iconic character in both Psycho II (1983), Psycho III (1986), and Psycho IV.
+His ability to capture the shy, demented psyche of Norman Bates, twisted by his malevolent "Mother," was no doubt a revolutionary portrayal of a tortured soul.
+Anthony went on to star as the iconic character in both Psycho II (1983), Psycho III (1986), and Psycho IV (1990).

 Struggles With Type-Casting